The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 With these especially, it’s important to become an active contributing member before you ask for anything from them.
 Don’t just run in and start promoting yourself, become a respected contributor so that members want to read your stuff.

-Find relevant subreddits to your niche and share your content or products with them.
+Find relevant subreddits to your niche and share your content or products there.

 Just be careful!
 Reddit doesn’t like self promotion, so you don’t want to just throw links to your site up without becoming a member of the community first.